garrettcountyhealthdepartment/GCPT/.articles/planning-with-purpose.md

 Instead of waiting every three years to conduct a formal assessment, anyone is invited to speak about the issues they struggle with as well as their greatest successes at any time.
-This dialogic communication creates a culture of responsiveness and helps shape programs, services, and better positions stakeholders to compete for funding opportunities using the hyperlocal data reported on the Planning Tool.
+This dialogic communication creates a culture of responsiveness and helps shape programs, services, and better positions stakeholders to compete for funding opportunities using the hyper local data reported on the Planning Tool.
 The insights gained from the extensive qualitative and quantitative data is vital because it helps to tell our story.
 In order to understand all the nuances of each person and the lived experience of our local heritage, we need opportunities to share who we are and what matters to us.
 In this context, data is the most meaningful if it mobilizes action.
-The Garrett County Planning Tool continues to demonstrate the power of transparency as it relates to both the collection and reporting of hyperlocal data to spur action.
+The Garrett County Planning Tool continues to demonstrate the power of transparency as it relates to both the collection and reporting of hyper local data to spur action.

 My intention in the creation of this unique planning experience was to harness the local knowledge, care, and passion of the people in this community and turn it into a pure force for